What is Premium Pricing Strategy & Is It The Best Choice for SaaS

 If a premium pricing strategy is successful, it can raise barriers to entry in your industry.
 Other companies won’t be able to compete with your product without boasting equivalent product quality and price points.
 You can rapidly entrench a market advantage with a well-executed premium pricing strategy.

-The cons of Premium pricing
+Premium pricing cons

-Premium pricing really does depend on price-inelastic customer demand—without an impregnable USP (unique selling point), you can’t justify the higher price tag for your product.
+Premium pricing really does depend on price-inelastic consumer demand—without an impregnable USP (unique selling point), you can’t justify the higher price tag for your product.
 That means your product development costs are likely to be much higher if you’re selling at a premium.

 Premium pricing limits your ability to sell your product to a mass market.
 While this is less of a concern for SaaS companies than it would be for, say, fashion brands, you’re still voluntarily pricing out some of your market share.